hudsonb/website/content/home/about.md

 Brian Hudson is a Principal Engineer at [Assured Information Security Inc](https://ainfosec.com).
 He earned a BS in 2003 and an MS in Computer Science in 2008 from [SUNY Polytechnic Institute](https://sunypi.edu) (formerly SUNY Institute of Technology).
 Currently, Brian is a PhD Candidate at [Clarkson University](https://clarkson.edu) under the advisement of [Dr. Jeanna Matthews](http://people.clarkson.edu/~jmatthew/).

+Brian is also an Adjunct Lecturer at [SUNY Polytechnic Institute](https://sunypi.edu) where he teaches Java programming and Software Engineering courses.